Customizing compliance results

 Create a new custom profile

-- On the New Custom Profile page, enter a Title and Description.
+- On the New Custom Profile page, enter a Name and Description.

-- In the Rules section, select a benchmark from the Benchmark drop-down list.
+- In the Rules section, select a standard from the Standard drop-down list.

 - Select each rule you would like to include in your custom profile.

 - Click Add Selection To Profile to move the selected rules to the Selected Rules section.

 To remove a rule that you added, select the rule and click Remove Selection From Profile.

 - Some standards (for example, CIS Microsoft Windows Server 2008 and 2012) require you to choose a selector for certain rules.
 In the Selected Rules section, these rules have a drop-down list in the Selector column.
 In the CIS Windows example, set the MS (Member Server) or DC (Domain Controller) selector for each rule.

 To set or change the selector for multiple rules, select the rules and click Change Selector.

 - Click Create to create the new custom profile.